 Check with your real estate agent to see if they have any details about the seller’s intent.
 They may not have any information to share but it’s always worth checking.
 When you know a bit about the seller’s motivation for selling, you gain important insight on how much to offer – and what other terms might appeal to them, such as a quick closing or allowing them more time to move their belongings.

 5. Know your reasons for buying a house

-Before you start drafting up offers, understand your motivation for buying a house.
+Before you start drafting up offers, understand your motivation for buying a house – especially if you’re a first-time homebuyer.
 Do you plan to stay in the area for 5-10 years?
 Are you looking to put down roots?
 Or are you thinking more short-term, with a likely plan to sell in a few years when the market turns around?

 When you are clear about where you stand, you can make a logical offer based on your realistic wants and needs, rather than letting your emotions rule the day.